ryanmio/AI-Ethics-and-Policy/README.md

 - We will engage in an ongoing dialogue with peer organizations to stay informed about best practices and emerging issues in AI use.

 ---
-> The following is an extension of the core policy for organizations wishing the establish guidelines for disclaiming the use of AI technology in public facing communications or other work product.
+> The following is an extension of the core policy for organizations seeking to establish guidelines for disclosing the use of AI technology in public-facing communications or other work products.

 ## **Definition and Disclaimer of AI-Written Content**